Overcome addiction and regain control of your life

 If you are concerned that you or someone you know has started down the path of addiction to alcohol, drugs, gambling, or any other unhealthy behaviors; the time to seek assistance is now.
 Substance Use Disorders have a high level of co-occurrence with other mental health disorders like depression, anxiety, PTSD, trauma, and Bipolar Disorders.

-Therapists can assist in recovery by exploring the clients biopsychosocial history to identify contributing factors, assessing for comorbid mental health conditions, family reengagement counseling, treatment planning.
-Treatment plans must be customized to the individual.
+Therapists can assist in recovery by exploring the clients biopsychosocial history to identify contributing factors, assessing for comorbid mental health conditions, family reengagement counseling, and treatment planning.

 The Five Stages of Addiction:

 1. Experimentation: Defined as voluntary and infrequent use or participation.
 Motivations include:

 - Relief from depression, anxiety (general and social), physical pain, and stress.

 - To enhance performance athletically, professionally, or academically.